Health Sciences and Nursing Resources

 Find Articles (* WWCC Identification number required for off-campus access.)

-Download this Nursing Database Search Tips handout for tips on how to effectively search the ProQuest, Gale, and EBSCO databases.
+Download this Nursing Database Search Tips handout for tips on how to effectively search for a scholary article from a nursing journal, published in the United States, 5 years ago or less.

 Recommended Health and Medicine Database